GDC Investigations

 • No further action

-• Referring the case to a fitness to practise hearing
+• Referral to a fitness to practise hearing

 • Criminal convictions